aodendaal/entityframeworkcore-tutorial/README.md

     </DotNetCliToolReference>
 </ItemGroup>
 ```
+    * _Note: Do NOT add Microsoft.EntityFrameworkCore.Tools.DotNet via **dotnet add package**.
+It must always be added as a CLI tool reference and not as a package reference._

 * You can confirm the Entity Framework Core CLI has been included correctly by typing ```dotnet ef``` in Powershell and seeing the _unicorn_.